gowalla-archive/chronologic/README.md

 ## Hello, Chronologic

-Example goes here.
+An example goes here.

 ## Running Chronologic

-Operational details go here.
+Instructions on running Chronologic and idea about deploying it go here.

 ## Contributing

-Process goes here.
+The way you contribute to the development of Chronologic goes here.

 ## License

-Copyright and license blurb goes here.
+Copyright 2010-2011 Gowalla Incorporated.
+Chronologic is MIT licensed.